SystemsApproach/ops/provision.rst

 * MGMT 800
 * FABRIC 801

-These are Aether-specific, of course, but they do illustrate the set of VLANs a cluster might need.
-Minimally, one would expect to see at least a "management" network (MGMT in this example) and a "data" network (FABRIC in this example) in any cluster.
+These are Aether-specific, but they do illustrate the set of VLANs a cluster might need.
+Minimally, one would expect to see a "management" network (MGMT in this example) and a "data" network (FABRIC in this example) in any cluster.
 Also specific to Aether (but generally applicable), if there are multiple Deployments at a Site sharing a single management server, additional VLANs (incremented by 10 for MGMT/FABRIC) are added.
 For example:

 * DEVMGMT 810
 * DEVFABRIC 811